 The Modoc and Klamath tribes were terminated from federal supervision in 1954.
 Years later all of the tribes in the northeastern corner of Oklahoma banded together to establish the Inter-Tribal Council, Inc. of Northeastern Oklahoma.
 At that time, the Modoc formed a non-federally recognized tribal government.
 Bert Hayman, whose mother had been one of the youngest prisoners of war, became the first tribal chairman; followed by Vernon “Dutch” Walker, grandson of James Long, the “Youngest Modoc Warrior.”

-The Modoc Nation of Indians in Oklahoma were granted federal recognition in May 1978.
-The achievement of the 1978 Federal Recognition once again made the Modoc Nation eligible for Federal assistance.
+The Modoc Tribe of Indians in Oklahoma were granted federal recognition in May 1978.
+The achievement of the 1978 Federal Recognition once again made the Modoc Tribe eligible for Federal assistance.
 An application was promptly forwarded to the Department of Housing and Urban Development to purchase the Modoc Church and the four acres upon which it stands from the Society of Friends; and to restore the church to its original structure.
 The grant was awarded, but was less than requested.